Whimsy Stick

 The Right Equipment for These Drills

-Kevlar line, no snap-back.
-Clean mid-drill interruptions.
-Built for the structured flirt pole impulse control drill work that produces real behavioral change.
+Reinforced for working breeds and power dogs.
+Clean line transmission for mid-drill interruptions.
+Built for the structured impulse control work that produces real behavioral change.

 Commonly Asked Questions

-Flirt Pole Impulse Control Drills — FAQ
+Flirt Pole Impulse Control Drills: FAQ

-How do flirt pole impulse control drills improve a dog’s behavior?+
+How do flirt pole impulse control drills improve a dog’s behavior?

-Start with Drill 1 — the foundational wait-chase-drop-it sequence.
-Dog in a sit or stand-wait, lure still on the ground, hold the wait 5 to 10 seconds, release with a get-it cue, let the dog chase and catch, allow 3 to 5 seconds of possession, cue the drop-it, mark the release, and restart immediately.
-Five to eight clean reps of this flirt pole impulse control drill is the foundation everything else builds on.
-Nothing in this guide works reliably until that sequence is consistent.
+Start with Drill 1, the wait-chase-drop-it sequence.
+Dog in a sit or stand-wait, lure still on the ground, hold the wait 5 to 10 seconds, release with a get-it cue, let the dog chase and catch, allow 3 to 5 seconds of possession, cue the drop-it, mark the release, restart immediately.
+Five to eight clean reps of this foundational drill is the base everything else builds on.

-Transfer from flirt pole impulse control drills typically happens within two to three weeks of consistent structured sessions.
-It accelerates when you run a brief session immediately before your dog’s hardest real-world moments — the session primes the nervous system for the wait-and-release pattern.
+Usually within two to three weeks of consistent structured sessions.
+Transfer from flirt pole impulse control drills accelerates when you run a brief session immediately before high-arousal real-world events.
 The most direct transfers are door manners, leash reactivity, car exits, and guest greetings.
-The off-leash recall transfer from Drill 3 takes a bit longer to fully solidify but produces some of the most durable results.

 Drive on.
 Drive off.
 On command.

-The dog who can flip
+The dog who can flip prey drive

-prey drive like a light switch
+like a light switch

 0